Data Residency complete

 Risk if stagnant

-Contractual protections can be breached without detection.
+Contractual protections can be breached without detection, and the durability of the protections themselves is bounded by the underlying transfer mechanism.
+SCCs may be tightened by future EDPB guidance, the EU-US Data Privacy Framework remains a foreseeable Schrems III target during any multi-year assessment lifecycle, and adequacy decisions can be withdrawn.
 Provider infrastructure changes or government access requests may result in data leaving contracted regions, and the organisation has no technical means to detect or prevent this.
 CLOUD Act exposure persists despite SCCs.

 Typical characteristics